jiwonahn01/jiwonahn01.github.io/drafts/test-post-1.md

    1. This is great.
 3. Here goes next:

-## This is the second item.
+## This is the second item, but I decided to revise it.
-- Wow we got this!
-This is the second item.
+- And I'm testing out another version of bullet points.
+Wait, how about inserting an empty bullet?
-- I am testing out bullet points here.
+-

 ## I should also test the image function, so...
 ![alternative text](/assets/images/test-post-1/image01.png)